Data-Wrangling-with-JavaScript/Chapter-2/README.md

 # JavaScript Data Wrangling / Chapter-2

+If you're a JavaScript developer, you already know that working with data is a big deal.
+Why let the Python and R coders get all the glory?
+JavaScript isn't just good at data visualization, you can move your entire data wrangling pipeline to JavaScript and work more effectively.
+Data Wrangling with JavaScript teaches you core data munging techniques in JavaScript, along with many libraries and tools that will make your data tasks even easier.

-Code examples for Chapter 2 (*Getting started with Node.js*) of JavaScript Data Wrangling.
+This repository contains code examples for Chapter 2 (*Getting started with Node.js*) of [JavaScript Data Wrangling](http://bit.ly/2t2cJu2).

-This repository contains simple examples of Node.js command line applications and Node.js web servers.
+Here you'll find simple examples of Node.js command line applications and Node.js web servers.